cattle and sheep on the Forest farm

-Among the lucky livestock living on the farm are almost 200 cattle and more than 1,000 sheep – all benefitting from our ongoing commitment to organic farming.
+Among the lucky livestock living on the farm are almost 200 cattle and over 300 sheep – all benefitting from our ongoing commitment to organic farming.
 Not only are the standards we set ourselves incredibly high, but we are also an accredited organic farm, undergoing an annual inspection (and even occasional ‘spot checks!) from Organic Farmers and Growers (OF&G), a long-established, government-approved organisation that certifies organic farms.

 Using a defined set of criteria, OF&G’s organic certification scheme is designed to meet the requirements of European Union law which sets the core standards that organic producers must adhere to across the EU.
 The scheme ensures the 1200 or so accredited UK organic farmers, who farm more than half of the country’s organic land and include the Heart of England Forest’s farm, pass stringent examination.

 Organic farming shuns the use of pesticides which can pollute water, the environment and find their way into the human food chain.
 In 2015, over 17,800 tonnes of pesticides were used on British farms to kill weeds, insects and control crop disease.
 Many pesticides do not stop at killing a designated pest, but can poison other wildlife, the environment and disrupt ecosystems.
 Even simple, home-based gardening practices, such as the use of slug pellets that can kill hedgehogs, are eschewed in organic farming.